What does the Police Now Assessment Centre involve?

 1. Proof of identity

-✓ Dress in smart/business wear for the assessment centre, but make sure you are comfortable
+✓ Dress in business wear for the assessment centre, but make sure you are comfortable.

 ✓ Please take note of the timings and location in your confirmation email.
 Our advice is to aim to arrive 15 minutes before your start time to ensure that you are signed in and ready to start on time.

-✓ Please plan your journey well in advance and check for any disruption to your planned route before leaving home.
+✓ Please plan your journey well in advance to keep costs to a minimum and check for any disruption to your planned route before leaving home.

 What happens after the Assessment Centre?

 ✓ After the assessment centre you will receive instructions for how to claim back your expenses.
-As a reminder, Police Now will reimburse reasonable travel costs between a minimum and maximum limit of £20 and £100 and it is advised to book tickets in advance so you can get the best price, as we are a charity.
-Please read the attached guide for further information.
+As a reminder, Police Now will reimburse reasonable travel costs up to £100 to enable you to travel to your assessment centre.
+It is advised to book tickets in advance so you can get the best price and benefit from advance booking savings.
+Please read the attached guide for further information on travel and hotel costs.

 ✓ You will find out the result of the day within ten working days and you will get feedback regardless of the outcome.

-✓ The training academy starts on Sunday 19th July – Friday 28th August.
-You would need to be available for the whole duration of the 6 weeks.
+✓ The training academy dates will be confirmed with you by your Recruitment Officer.
+You would need to be available for the whole duration of the academy.
 Exact location and further information will be confirmed should you be successful after the assessment centre.

 Police Now Recruitment Team